EliasPh/GRINCH/README.md

 ## Install Flask:
 - `pip3 install flask`

-## Install the GPIO Software - This is the most difficuilt part
+## Install the GPIO Software
+### This is the most difficuilt part, if you understand what adarfruits library does and does not and get this running correctly you managed 90% of the hassle
 Make sure to read the tutorials carefully.
 Adafruit has some small testing scripts.
 Run those too to check if your sensors/GPIOs are working at all before working on this projects code.

 - Make sure to follow the Adafruit CircuitPython installation instructions: [Adafruit CircuitPython Installation Guide](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi)